Cinecanal

 Cinecanal is a Latin American pan-regional cable television channel launched on April 1, 1993.
 It is owned by a group of Hollywood studios and Latin American cable companies.
 It is owned by the Fox Networks Group, a subsidiary of Disney International Operations, which is itself a subsidiary of The Walt Disney Company.

 History

 The channel is dedicated to films.
 It began on 1 April 1993.

 On November 27, 2020, Disney announced that it would rename the Fox channels in Latin America to Star on 22 February 2021.
 This change will not affect FX, National Geographic, FXM, Cinecanal or Fox Sports Channels.

 In early April 2022, Cinecanal was launched in Brazil, as a replacement for Star Life, which shut down across the region.

+On December 2, 2024, The Walt Disney Company announced that Cinecanal would shut down in Brazil along with its sister channels (except for ESPN channels) on February 28, 2025.
+In Hispanic America, the channel will continue to operate.